jkobject/simpler_flash/README.md

 [badge-tests]: https://img.shields.io/github/actions/workflow/status/jkobject/simpler_flash/test.yaml?branch=main
 [badge-docs]: https://img.shields.io/readthedocs/simpler_flash

-a simpler version of flashattention. just pip install it with conda or with uv, have a compatible gpu and it should work.
+a full on suite of fast flash attention mechanisms, flashattention, flash-hyperattention, flash-softpick attention, flash-adasplash, flash criss-cross attention. just pip install it with conda or with uv, have a compatible gpu and it should work.

 installs in 1 sec without anything complex.

 ## Installation

-You need to use Python 3.10.
+You need to use Python 3.10+.

 There are several alternative options to install simpler_flash: